CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

    - no need to start installing app now, just changing win10 setting
 4. put in the MoBo CD to install some drivers
 5. At this stage, the PC is in usable status
-6. Install chocolaty and properly config it as it is needed for the nest step
+6. Install chocolaty and [properly config it](https://stackoverflow.com/a/45019227/8529009) as it is needed for the next step

 ### Unit tests && Integration tests

-prerequiste: the PC is in usable status
+prerequisite: the PC is in usable status

 1. Run followings to check CPU and GPU are in good performance:
    - Cinebench r20